 Today you are going to start taking control of the pressures and worries…..

-First be realistic and be honest with yourself and those who work with you.
+First, be realistic and honest with yourself and those who work with you.
 Don't try and ignore cashflow pressure, creditor pressure, or other business issues that make you have sleepless nights.
-If you had a pain you would take some advice or take medicine to deal with it, being in a struggling business is no different you need to get expert advice a d some medicine is required.
+If you had a pain you would take some advice or take medicine to deal with it, being in a struggling business is no different- you need to get expert advice and some medicine is required.

-To begin to assess your company's position you need to follow this simple logic.
+To begin to assess your company's position follow this simple logic.

-- Ask yourself what is it that is making you worried?
+- Ask yourself, what is it that is making you worried?
 Write these issues down.
-Be honest and complete.
+Be honest.

 - Assess whether the company or business is insolvent.
-You can check the three insolvency test by clicking this link
+You can check the three insolvency tests by clicking this link

 - If the business is insolvent this is a condition it is not terminal.
 It does not mean that the company or business has to stop trading today - it simply means that you as a director or senior person in the business have a legal responsibility to learn about the situation and do something about it.
 Simple?